-However, in reversed incremental chains, session indexing data references the machine restore point that was created in the backup job sessions, and restore points preceding it.
-To learn more, see Session Indexing Data.
+However, in reverse incremental chains, session indexing data references the machine restore point that was created in the backup job sessions, and restore points preceding it.
+To learn more, see Session Index.

-For this reason, Veeam Backup Enterprise Manager retains more indexing data for reversed incremental chains.
+For this reason, Veeam Backup Enterprise Manager retains more indexing data for reverse incremental chains.
 The retention period is calculated by the following formula:

 Retention period = MAX (Catalog Retention, X)+X

 - Catalog Retention is the retention period specified in Veeam Backup Enterprise Manager.

 - X is the amount of time for which restore points are kept by a backup jobs.

 For example, the retention policy settings are specified in the following manner:

 - The retention policy for the backup job is set to 3 points.
 The backup job is run daily.